 - Android shows points in quiz summary, iOS doesn’t, but does at the top of the quiz details screen.

-- Android shows multiple attempts (Yes/No), while iOS shows number of allowed attempts
+- Android shows multiple attempts (Yes/No), while iOS does not.

-- iOS shows score to keep, but Android doesn’t
+- iOS shows Score to Keep, while Android does not.

 As mentioned above in Announcements, the RCE on Android and iOS share subtle differences.
 As for the discussions tool itself, here are a few small differences:

-- iOS allows teachers to subscribe to a discussion, but android doesn’t have this option.
+- iOS allows users to subscribe to a discussion, but Android doesn’t have this option.